Top 8 Waterfall Day Hikes In Yosemite

 In: Trail Notes

 There are over 2,000 waterfalls to explore in Yosemite!
 Spring is my favorite season to check them out.
 In the spring, Yosemite’s waterfalls are truly at their best!
 Spring provides fair weather, fewer crowds, and for me personally, it is the best time to hit the trails.
 Spring conditions in Yosemite can be dangerous if not fatal.
-Water level is extremely high due to melting snow coming down from Tuolumne Meadows.
+The water level is extremely high due to melting snow coming down from Tuolumne Meadows.
 It can be deceiving, and approaching too closely can be dangerous.
-Slip and falls are one of the most common injuries happen on the trail particularly the Mist Trail.
+Check the latest trail conditions and the status on the park, here.

 List Of Waterfall Day Hikes To Check It Out: